Supermagnum/Skibladner/README.md

 # Skibladner
 Hydrophone recording of PS Skibladner

-It was recorded in Norway's largest lake, in shallow water with a DIY hydrophone.
-Somehow YouTube sqrewed up the sound on the last seconds. https://en.wikipedia.org/wiki/Skibladner
+It was recorded in Norway's largest lake, in shallow water with a DIY hydrophone. https://en.wikipedia.org/wiki/Skibladner

 I used: https://github.com/Supermagnum/double-gain